Answers

 I don't know of any unambiguous pictures of 197 High Street but the 2nd Edition of The Book of Watford has a pictorial survey of Watford High Street.
 On page 324 it has a view from the roof of Benskin's Brewery which shows the back of 194 High Street (now the museum) and a number of properties on the odd numbered side of the High Street can be seen beyond it.
 It also has a closer view of three shops - which include a fish & chip shop called Weston's!
 However a check in the 1968 Watford Street Directory shows this as being 189 High Street.
 These shops were demolished in the 1980s as part of major road developments.
 However I don't know if the High Street has ever been renumbered - but even if this is the wrong shop it shows that there was still a fish & chip shop in that part of Watford some 30 years ago.

 However of the author of the book.
-J. B. Nunn, has his own web site on Watford (www.watford-history.co.uk) and may well be able to advise.
+J. B. Nunn, has his own web site on Watford (No longer available).

 In investigating your question I was intrigued to find that your ancestors ran a fried fish shop, and wondered when "fish and chips" take-away meals first appeared - as it was not really a practical activity in Hertfordshire before the coming of fast rail transport and efficient refrigeration.
 My own childhood memories (from the 1940s in Devon) were of taking unsold newspapers from my father's newsagents to a nearby fish and chip shop and earning the marvellous sum of one penny a pound (approximately 1p a kilogram).
 In addition there was a man who had a coke-fired fish fryer on a specially built barrow who sold from a spot a few hundred yards down the road.